Dragonheart (franchise): Comics

 In May and June 1996, Topps Comics adapted the film into a two-issue comic, splitting the film's plot into two parts.
 Both issues follow the story closely but with some changes.
 Some characters have different designs, some events occur at other locations than in the film, and some lines of dialogue are changed or moved around.

 Video games

-Acclaim Entertainment made and released DragonHeart: Fire & Steel, a multi-platform 2D hack and slash spin-off game, months after the film's release.
+Acclaim Entertainment made and released Dragonheart: Fire & Steel, a multi-platform 2D hack and slash spin-off game, months after the film's release.

-In the same year, Sound Source Interactive released an educational PC game, Dragonheart Medieval Creativity Center for Microsoft Windows, macOS, and PowerPC, aimed at children from grades K - 5.
+In the same year, Sound Source Interactive released an educational PC game, Dragonheart Medieval Creativity Center for Microsoft Windows and Classic Mac OS, aimed at children from grades K - 5.
 The game centers around developing skills in three categories (Creative, Memory, and Logic and Problem Solving) with ten activities, including coloring pages, puzzles, and riddles.

 Merchandising

 Kenner released a toy line based on the main characters, including dragons neither shown nor mentioned in the 1996 film.
 Revell (under their Promodeler line) produced and released 5000 units of a limited-edition vinyl model kit of Draco and Bowen, sculpted by John Dennett.
 Topps released collectible trading cards for the film.